MarcosChavez09/mc-server/README.md

 ## Prerequisites

+- A user with `sudo` rights to a V-Server
-- Docker and Docker Compose installed on your system
+- Docker and Docker Compose installed in your V-Server
+- GitHub account to connect via `SSH keys`
+- Connection from your V-Server to GitHub with `SSH Keys`
 - At least 2GB RAM available for the server
-- Port 8888 available on your system

 ## Quickstart